 How to buy car insurance without a license

 It is possible to buy car insurance without having a driver’s license.
-Unfortunately, insurance companies don’t make it easy.
+Unfortunately, insurance companies often do not offer this as an option or require extra steps if they do.
 Here are some tips to help you get started.

-Buy a policy with someone else as the primary driver
+Buy a policy with someone else as a listed driver

 List yourself as an excluded driver on the policy

-If you don’t have a valid driver’s license, it can be difficult to purchase insurance.
-However, you will be able to get coverage if you include someone else as the primary driver, and list yourself as an excluded driver on the policy.
-Just remember that if you do end up driving, you won’t be covered if something happens.
+If you do not have a valid driver’s license, it can be difficult to purchase insurance.
+However, you may be able to get coverage if you include someone else as the primary driver, and list yourself as an excluded driver on the policy.

 How to buy a car without a license

 Technically, you can buy a car without a driver’s license, but it won’t be easy.
 It’s a whole lot less strenuous of a process to buy a car if you do have a license, but you don’t have to have one to do it.
 The parameters in which this can happen will depend on the car dealership’s rules.
 You may need to show immediate proof of insurance for the deal to be closed.
-And you may not even be allowed to test drive the car without proof of a license and insurance.
-There are ways to buy cars without a license, though, and you’ll have to ask around to find out what they are in your area.
+You will not even be allowed to test drive the car without proof of a license and insurance.
+There are ways to buy cars without a license, though, and you will have to ask around to find out what they are in your area.

 Frequently asked questions